 Soil and water precision are considered acceptable when the RPD does not exceed 40.
 This limit was not exceeded for most analytes.
-All average RPD values were well within this criteria.
+All average RPD values were well within this criteria, with only one average RPD exceeding 15%.
 In only a few instances did individual duplicate comparisons fall outside the criteria as demonstrated by the maximum RPDs presented.
 RPD values are quite good for these samples and reflect great effort on the part of the field and laboratory teams to homogenize the samples prior to aliquotting and analysis.